• Skip to primary navigation

 • Add more chocolate!
 If you’re a person who loves lots and lots of chocolate chips in your cookies, amp up the chocolate to cookie ratio!
 I would recommend starting with ½ additional cup of chocolate chips and increasing from there.

 • Substitute the chocolate chips with something else.
-Option to replace the chocolate chips 1-for-1 with raisins, butterscotch chips, M&Ms, or Reese’s Pieces.
+Option to replace the chocolate chips 1-for-1 with raisins, butterscotch chips (so make oatmeal scotchies bars), M&Ms, or Reese’s Pieces.

 • Top with a sprinkle of flaky sea salt.
 Lots of people love adding flaky sea salt to baked goods.
 If this is you, add a sprinkle on top of your bars immediately after you pull them out of the oven.